jnozzi/cocoadev.com/markdown/NSButtonWithCustomDisabledImage.md

-Hi, trying to create a Custom General/NSButton which shows a custom image when disabled instead of just dimming the image.
-The problem I'm having is      General/myButton cell] setImageDimsWhenDisabled:FALSE];   doesn't seem to have any effect.
+Hi, trying to create a Custom NSButton which shows a custom image when disabled instead of just dimming the image.
+The problem I'm having is      myButton cell] setImageDimsWhenDisabled:FALSE];   doesn't seem to have any effect.

 Thoughts, hints?
 Thanks -[[HuaYingLing